wjessop/typo_safe/README.md

 ## Usage

 I'm pretty sure you don't ever want to use this gem, not even in development.
+That said, should you decide that this code is for you you can use it as follows:

 ### Typo Safe a single class written by a fat-fingered developer: